 Most of them are not inhabited (by humans, anyhow!)

-And some of them are used as wildlife refuges for our native birdlife that need a little predator-free support.
+Some of them are used as wildlife refuges for our native birdlife that need a little predator-free support, and some of them are even Volcanoes that you can explore, like the magnificent Rangitoto Island just off the coast of Auckland.

 While it’s true we have three primary islands: The North Island (Te Ika-a-Māui) , The South Island (Te Waipounamu), and Stewart Island (Rakiura); we do also have a number of other human inhabited islands: